migzisip/PER5_Microbiota_JA_signaling/README.md

 The root-associated bacterial genomes (FASTA) and annotation files (GFF) used for RNA-seq read mapping, quantification, and genome analysis were obtained from:
 🔗 [NCBI BioProject PRJNA297942](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA297942)

+The root-associated plant metagenomes (FASTQ.GZ) used for 16S microbial profiling were obtained from:
+🔗 [NCBI BioProject PRJNA1321540]

 ## Scripts